A Few Favorite Journal Writing Tools and Resources

 Regards…

-“The Journal” looks good but I’m a Mac user and it appears to be available for Windows only.
+“The Journal” looks good, but I’m a Mac user and it appears to be available only for Windows.
 I should have included Evernote in this post.
 One of the things I love about Evernote is that it works and syncs across all platforms.
 I can write something on my computer and access it later on my iPhone.
 That’s great for mobility.